 The company applies studio overhead to recording jobs on the basis of the hours of studio service provided.
 For example, 30 hours of studio time were required to record, edit, and master the Slug Fest music CD for a local band.
-All of the studio overhead is fixed, and the actual overhead cost incurred was exactly as estimated at the beginning of the year in both 2001 and 2002.
+All of the studio overhead is fixed, and the actual overhead cost incurred was exactly as estimated at the beginning of the year in both 2007 and 2008.

-- Skid Road Recording computes the predetermined overhead rate at the beginning of each year based on the estimated studio overhead and the estimated hours of studio service for the year.
-How much overhead would have been applied to the Slug Fest job if it had been done in 2001?
-In 2002?
-By how much would overhead have been under- or overapplied in 2001?
-In 2002? - 2.
-The president of Skid Road Recording has heard that some companies in the industry have changed to a system of computing the predetermined overhead rate at the beginning of each year based on the estimated studio overhead for the year and the hours of studio service that could be provided at capacity.
+1. Skid Road Recording computes its predetermined overhead rate at the beginning of each year based on the estimated studio overhead and the estimated hours of studio service for the year.
+How much overhead would have been applied to the Slug Fest job if it had been done in 2007?
+In 2008?
+By how much would overhead have been underapplied or overapplied in 2007?
+In 2008?

+- 2. The president of Skid Road Recording has heard that some companies in the industry have changed to a system of computing the predetermined overhead rate at the beginning of each year based on the estimated studio overhead for the year and the hours of studio service that could be provided at capacity.
 He would like to know what effect this method would have on job costs.
-How much overhead would have been applied using this method to the Slug Fest job

-- if it had been done in 2001?
-In 2002?
-By how much would overhead have been under- or overapplied in 2001 using this method?
-In 2002? - 3.
-How would you interpret the under- or overapplied overhead that results from using studio hours at capacity to compute the predetermined overhead rate? - 4.
+How much overhead would have been applied using this method to the Slug Fest job if it had been done in 2007?
+In 2008?
+By how much would overhead have been underapplied or overapplied in 2007 using this method?
+In 2008? - 3.
+How would you interpret the underapplied or overapplied overhead that results from using studio hours at capacity to compute the predetermined overhead rate? - 4.
 What fundamental business problem is Skid Road Recording facing?
 Which method of computing the predetermined overhead rate is likely to be more helpful in facing this problem?
 Explain.

-PROBLEM 3-24 T-Account Analysis of Cost Flows
+PROBLEM 3-27 T-Account Analysis of Cost Flows [LO3, LO6, LO7]

-Selected ledger accounts for Rolm Company are given below for the just-completed year:
+Selected ledger accounts for Rolm Company are given below for the just completed year: